Faedra/Can-Freedom-Predict-Happiness/README.md

 I imported my merged datasets into Tableau, to experiment with the clustering function available in that application.
 I built scatterplots based on highest and lowest-scoring features from my heatmap matrix above, to test their accuracy.

+I also ran some simple forecasts, and finally, built a clustering workbook combining the world's countries into clusters based on their combined freedom and happiness data.
+The Tableau workbooks can be found at https://tabsoft.co/2Zopdfd.

+Correlation plots:

 ![](images/tableau_correlation.png)

-I also ran some simple forecasts, and finally, built a clustering workbook combining the world's countries into clusters based on their combined freedom and happiness data.
-The Tableau workbooks can be found at https://tabsoft.co/2Zopdfd
+Tableau clustering function (country correlations represented by color):

 ![](images/tableau_clusters.png)

 ### Findings

-Feature select methods in this data exploration reveal that the majority of top-10 relevant features relate to economic freedoms (7/10) rather than personal freedoms (3/10), which is the same conclusion we reached in Project 1 in the original exploration of this data.
-Additionally, I found that scaling my data increased my data modeling scores.
-Finally, this project in general was interesting to me, in that it utilized data science and machine learning techniques to explore data that some might consider subjective or not applicable to quantitative studies.
+Feature select methods in this data exploration reveal that the majority of top-10 relevant features relate to economic freedoms (7/10) rather than personal freedoms (3/10), which is the same conclusion reached in the original exploration of this data @ https://github.com/Faedra/Freedom-and-Happiness-Analysis.
+Notably, different feature selection methods returned different results, suggesting the benefit of using several methods for cross-reference.
+Another aspect of this machine learning exploration I found interesting was that scaling my data significantly increased my data modeling scores; I saw firsthand the importance of scaling data, at minimum in the testing phase.
+Overall, this project in general was interesting to me, in that it utilized data science and machine learning techniques to explore data that some might consider subjective or not applicable to quantitative studies.
 While I do think the subjective nature of the data should be taken into account, I also find it encouraging that data analysis methods can be used to at least suggest answers to pressing human problems that are not otherwise easily quantifiable.